 This is a rapidly expanding area for bike helmet brands so we can expect some new helmets to be released into the market and hopefully into NZ as well.

 While your helmet does not need to be a special helmet we do recommend a performance helmet with the design features a fast road rider or technical mountain biker would expect – good impact absorption/redirection.

 What is a Helmet Made From & Why is this Important?

-Here I am going to mainly talk about the inner liner of your helmet or the foam -EPS (Expanded Polystyrene).
+Here I am going to mainly talk about the inner liner of your helmet or the foam – EPS (Expanded Polystyrene).
 The foam is what manages the energy of your crash.
 The foam your helmet is constructed from can be very different.
 This is where a lot of the hidden benefits in a performance helmet can be found.
 The foam in a helmet absorbs any impact.
 When this foam has been strengthened, thickened or doubled in layers you will get better protection.
-How this liner is attached to the outer shell of your helmet also gives you better strength as it keeps the helmet together.
+How this liner/foam is attached to the outer shell of your helmet also gives you better strength as it keeps the helmet together.
+The photos show examples of wrap molding on a Giro Montara helmet which adds siginificant strength to the helmet.
 Please read this story to find out more about the Components of a Helmet

 Features to look for in a Performance Helmet suitable for E-Bike Riding

 - good quality liner (EPS foam) that has had strengthening added